VHF - UHF DIPLEXER Project

 and nut in place.

-Once you have tightened up the SO239 socket. fit the small piece of wire
+Once you have tightened up the SO239 socket. fit and solder the wire

 Tuning the Diplexer